-Advanced > Virtual Server
+Advanced > Firewall > Virtual Server Rules

 Virtual Server (also called port forwarding) allows you to define specific ports (used or required by a specific application) and forward them to a single IP address (a computer or device) on your network.
-Using this feature is more secure compared to using DMZ (see "DMZ" on page 39) in which DMZ forwards all ports instead of only specific ports used by an application.
+Using this feature is more secure compared to using DMZ (see "DMZ" on page 34) in which DMZ forwards all ports instead of only specific ports used by an application.
 An example would be forwarding a port to an IP camera (TRENDnet IP cameras default to HTTP TCP port 80 for remote access web requests) on your network to be able to view it over the Internet.
-To open several ports please refer to "Gaming" section on page 41.
+To open several ports please refer to "Gaming" section on page 37.

-Since most ISPs constantly change your home IP address, to be able to access the Virtual Server port(s) from the Internet it is recommended to setup Dynamic DNS service (outlined in Identify Your Network section page 37).
+Since most ISPs constantly change your home IP address, to be able to access the Virtual Server port(s) from the Internet it is recommended to setup Dynamic DNS service (outlined in Identify Your Network section page 49).

-- 1. Log into your router management page (see "Access your router management page" on page 31). - 2.
-Click on Advanced, and click on Virtual Server. - 3.
-Select Enable in the Virtual Server Function section.
+- 1. Log into your router management page (see "Access your router management page" on page 16). - 2.
+Click on the Advanced tab.

+3. Click on the Firewall section and click on Virtual Server Rules.

+4. Select Enable in the Virtual Server Function section.

-4. Review the virtual server settings.
+5. Review the virtual server settings.
 Click Apply to save settings.

-• Protocol: Select the protocol required for your device.
+Protocol: Select the protocol required for your device.
 TCP or UDP.